Adwisemedia-AB/blade-directives/README.md

-# Sage Directives
+# Blade Directives

-Sage Directives is a simple Composer package adding a variety of useful Blade directives for use with Sage 9 including directives for WordPress, ACF, WooCommerce, and various miscellaneous helpers.
+Blade Directives is a simple Composer package adding a variety of useful Blade directives for use with Sage 9 including directives for WordPress, ACF, WooCommerce, and various miscellaneous helpers.

 ## Requirements